Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Discussion

 Third, we were wondering how drifts influence the modeling and which strategies best adapt models to new conditions.
 For seasonal drifts, we observed that summer data is more difficult to predict than winter data.
-Good options to address seasonality are SML and ALG.
+The best option to address seasonality is SML.
 Drifts caused by retrofits and changes in occupancy have a large effect on a model from scratch.
 The CL and TL strategies were affected less due to the benefits from the general TL model.
 To be more robust against concept drifts, we recommend using the general TL model in some instance of modeling a target building.
-In particular, the methods SML and ALG performed best among the concept drift study and the large-scale analysis.
+In particular, SML performed best among the concept drift study and the large-scale analysis, closely followed by eALG.